-Expensing an asset reduces the effective tax rate on this asset to zero.
-To see this consider an asset worth \$100 that generates additional net profits of \$20 per year.
-In the absence of taxation, this asset produces a net return of 20 percent.
-Now impose a 35 percent tax with expensing.
-In the first year, the firm takes a deduction for the cost of the machine and enjoys a reduction in taxes of \$35 (35 percent times \$100).
+the firm takes a deduction for the cost of the machine and enjoys a reduction in taxes of \$35 (35% times \$100).
 The after-tax cost of the machine has been reduced to \$65.
 In subsequent years, the firm obtains additional after-tax profits of \$13.
-The net return on this investment is still 20 percent (\$13/\$65).
+The net return on this investment is still 20% (\$13/\$65).

-Under the current tax code, capital assets are depreciated according to the Modified Accelerated Cost Recovery System (MACRS) with recovery periods ranging from 3 to 39 years under the General Depreciation System (GDS).17 Most capital is depreciated using a declining balance method at either 200 percent (3, 5, 7, and 10 year property) or 150 percent (15 and 20 year property).
-Table 5.3 shows the recovery period for various types of energy related capital.
-Most electric generating capital is depreciated over 20 years with the major exception being nuclear power plants (15 years) and renewable energy generating capital (five years).
-High voltage electricity transmission lines received a 15 year recovery period in the Energy Policy Act of 2005.
-That act also clarified the depreciation of natural gas gathering pipelines (seven years) and reduced the recovery period of distribution pipelines from 20 to 15 years.
+Under the current tax code, capital assets are depreciated according to the Modified Accelerated Cost Recovery System (MACRS) with recovery periods ranging from 3 to 39 years under the General Depreciation System (GDS).17 Most capital is depreciated using a declining balance method at either 200% (3, 5, 7, and 10 year property) or 150% (15 and 20 year property).
+Table 3 shows the recovery period for various types of energy-related capital.
+Most electric generating capital is depreciated over twenty years with the major exception being nuclear power plants (15 years) and renewable energy generating capital (5 years).
+High voltage electricity transmission lines received a 15-year recovery period in the Energy Policy Act of 2005.
+That act also clarified the depreciation of natural gas gathering (7 years) and reduced the recovery period of distribution pipelines from 20 to 15 years.
 In addition, the new law also contains a provision allowing partial expensing for new refinery capacity placed in service before 2012.
-The provision allows for 50 percent expensing with the remainder deducted as under current law.
+The provision allows for 50% expensing with the remainder deducted as under current law.

-Below, I provide some analysis of the impact of accelerated depreciation (as well as other tax provisions) on the cost of capital for various types of electricity generating property and show that nuclear power
+Below, I provide some analysis of the impact of accelerated depreciation (as well as other tax provisions) on the cost of capital for various types of electricity generating property and show that nuclear power and electricity generated from renewable sources receive particularly generous tax treatment from accelerated depreciation.